andrewcargill/hangman/README.md

 # Harry's Hangman
-Harry's hangman is an educational english learning game for young people and adults.
-The game takes the player on a journey to try and save Harry's life by guessing letters to complete a mystery word.
+Harry's hangman is an educational learning game for young people and adults wanting to improve, or have fun with, their English.
+The game takes the player on a journey to try and save Harry by guessing letters to complete a mystery word.

 Each step of the way the play reads and then responds to text on the screen to try and complete the mission.
-Lovely custom graphics help to keep the player engaged with the game and keep them coming back for more.
+Lovely custom graphics help to build an imaginary world and keep the player engaged with the game.

-Currently, the player can choose from either colour or animal words to guess, this will be expanded with a future update.
+The player can choose to guess from either colour or animal words.

 ![](assets/images/readme_main_image.jpg)